Bug Severity vs Priority in Testing

 |High severity and low priority status means that the bug can cause significant damage but can be fixed at a later date||High priority and low severity status means that the bug must be fixed immediately but it does not affect the software too adversely.|

 A website renders multiple flaws in some legacy browsers.
-The logo does not load, text scrambles and images are too pixelated.
+The logo does not load, the text scrambles, and the images are too pixelated.
 Since this is a disruption to product functionality as well as user experience, bug severity is high.
-However, since the problem only occurs with legacy browsers, it won’t be affecting a large number of users.
+However, since the problem only occurs with legacy browsers, it won’t affect many users.
 Hence, bug priority is low.